myminseok/TanzuPlatformAssetKR/README.md

-Assets for Tanzu Related Scripts
+# Assets for Tanzu Related Scripts

-for TAP, see this [Guide](/tap/install-tap/README.md)
+- for TAP, see this [Guide](/tap/install-tap/README.md)

+# contributors
+- Minseok Kim
+- Daebin Ha